 ENGR 101 or ENGR 151 or EECS 180 or EECS 183 or ROB 102 with a minimum grade of "C".
 Prerequisites may be waived with transfer credit or a proficiency exam.
 Contact the CSE Advising Office in Beyster 2808 or at email@example.com.

 There will be one midterm and one final exam, administered in-person, on-paper, at a scheduled time.
 Exam dates are posted on eecs280.org.

-We may approve alternate exam requests for students with a valid, documented conflict with a required activity in another course, or university-affiliated athletics.
-We may also provide alternate exams in cases of unanticipated medical or personal emergencies.
+We may provide alternate exam times for students with a valid, documented conflict with a required activity in another course or official university-affiliated activity.
+We also provide alternate exams in cases of unanticipated medical or personal emergencies.

 Labs consist of a short large-group review followed by work in small groups to complete a worksheet.
 Course staff facilitate labs and are available for questions.
 Labs are graded on attendance and completion of the worksheet, submitted as a group.
 Attendance is taken at the beginning of the small-group worktime.
 Individuals will not receive credit for the lab unless they are present when attendance is taken.

 You will complete five major programming projects ranging in size from ~100 to ~1,000 lines of code.